Panixara/My-Portfolio/README.md

 - Advising on data scraping techniques to gather alumni information, such as career progression, educational background etc.
 - Created instructional content (written guides and videos) to support teachers in managing LinkedIn groups

+## Licenses & certifications
+### British Airways - Data Science Job Simulation
+- Completed a simulation focussing on how data science is a critical component of British Airways success
+- Scraped and analysed customer review data to uncover findings
+- Built a predictive model to understand factors that influence buying behaviour

+### Deloitte Australia Data Analytics Job Simulation
+- Completed a Deloitte job simulation involving data analysis and forensic technology
+- Created a data dashboard using Tableau
+- Used Excel to classify data and draw business conclusions